naviprem/zero-trust-vault/README.md

 * **Tasks:**
   * Deploy **OPA** as a sidecar.
   * Write a **Rego policy** that validates the Keycloak JWT (User) + SPIFFE ID (Service).
-  * **The CTO Challenge:** Implement an Attribute-Based Access Control (ABAC) rule: *"Employees can only access documents if the document's 'Security-Level' is 'Public' AND the request originates from a 'Trusted' internal service."*
+  * **The Challenge:** Implement an Attribute-Based Access Control (ABAC) rule: *"Employees can only access documents if the document's 'Security-Level' is 'Public' AND the request originates from a 'Trusted' internal service."*

 ### Goal 4: Observability & Governance

 * **Objective:** Provide "Board-Level" visibility into the security posture.
 * **Tasks:**
   * Use **eBPF (Cilium)** to map all service communications.
-  * **The CTO Challenge:** Simulate a lateral movement attack.
+  * **The Challenge:** Simulate a lateral movement attack.
 Use your observability tools to prove that the architecture detected and blocked the unauthorized path at the kernel level.

 ---

-## Blog Framing (CTO Perspective)
+## Blog Framing (Perspective)

 **Primary Tagline:** *"Journey into the Mechanics of Zero Trust: A 20-Year Veteran’s Blueprint."*